Gift tax in real estate: How it works

 Parents hugging their daughter and son-in-law, depicting a family moment or celebration.

-Although this isn’t meant to be personalized tax advice, we’ll give you a look at the ins and outs of gift tax and ways to avoid it.
-Please consider speaking with a tax professional about your unique situation.
+Although this article isn’t meant to be personalized tax advice, we’ll review the ins and outs of the gift tax and ways you may be able to avoid it.
+Speak with a tax professional about your unique situation.

-The gift tax is paid anytime a gift is given in theory.
+In theory, the gift tax is paid anytime a gift is given.
 It’s important to note that you don’t necessarily have to be giving something away.
-It’s considered a gift by the IRS anytime something is sold for less than fair market value.
+The IRS considers it a gift when something is sold for less than fair market value.

 This is important because if you sell a property at a discount to someone, it’s considered a gift of equity.
 The difference between the purchase price and the appraised value would be taxable.

-For the 2024 tax year, the annual gift tax exclusion is $18,000.
-This is adjusted periodically subject to inflation.
-It’s worth noting that if you want, you can gift up to the annual limit to as many people as you want without having to report the gift.
+The annual gift tax exclusion for the 2025 tax year is $19,000.
+This is adjusted periodically to account for inflation.
+It’s worth noting that you can give up to the annual limit to as many people as you want without reporting the gift.
+For example, if you have three children you wanted to help buy a home, you could gift $19,000 each in 2025.

-For individuals, that exclusion in 2024 is $13.61 million.
-Because married couples can pass unused exclusion amounts to the surviving spouse, a married couple has the combined ability to donate up to $27.22 million not subject to estate tax.
+The lifetime gift tax exclusion in 2025 is $13.99 million for individuals.
+Because married couples can pass unused exclusion amounts to the surviving spouse, a married couple can donate up to $27.98 million that is not subject to estate tax.

-If you make a gift in excess of the annual exclusion limit, it needs to be reported on Form 709.
+If you make a gift exceeding the annual exclusion limit, it must be reported on Form 709.
 Any gift you make above that amount counts toward the lifetime exclusion, so the IRS wants to know about it.
-If both you and your spouse make a gift, there’s no joint gift tax form.
+If you and your spouse make a gift, there’s no joint gift tax form.
 You would both fill out a Form 709 for that year.

-You would pay the gift tax if you have an estate or made gifts in excess of the lifetime exclusion in place when you pass away.
+You would pay the gift tax if you have an estate or make gifts that exceed the lifetime exclusion that’s in place when you pass away.

 In general, the donor pays the gift tax.
-If the donee agrees, they can pay the tax under a special arrangement.
+If the recipient agrees, they can pay the tax under a special arrangement.
 If you’re considering the latter, consult a tax professional.

-The gift tax rates for 2024 are below.
+The gift tax rates for 2025 are below.
 When reading this, it helps to know that the U.S. has a graduated tax system.
-So the taxable income builds upon the last bracket until you get to the bracket that applies at your estate tax level.
+So, the taxable income builds upon the last bracket until you get to the bracket that applies to your estate tax level.
 The best way to explain this is with a quick example.

 The IRS makes this all very easy because the equation used to calculate the appropriate amount is always included in the tax table, replicated below: